The Rose of Versailles: Animated series

 In North America, distribution rights for the anime adaptation of The Rose of Versailles were acquired by Right Stuf in 2012; the company released the series under its Nozomi Entertainment brand on DVD and on the streaming platform Viki in 2013.
 Rights for the series were later acquired by Discotek Media, which released the series on Blu-ray in 2021.
+In April 2025, TMS Entertainment began streaming the series on their official YouTube channel, with both English and Spanish subtitles.